 Then, beginning in the 1970s, artists explored an enormous range of new materials, techniques, and styles.
-That experimentation gave rise to the term pluralism, encompassing forms from conceptual and super-realist art to environmental and performance art, all of which still resonate today.
+That pluralistic experimentation encompassed forms from conceptual and super-realist art to environmental and performance art, all of which still resonate today.

-In this richly illustrated seminar, art historian Nancy G. Heller looks at the roots and later influences of radical American art from the last five decades.
+In a richly illustrated series of programs, art historian Nancy G. Heller looks at the roots and later influences of radical American art from the last five decades.

-The paintings and sculptures of Andy Warhol, Roy Lichtenstein, Claes Oldenburg, and Marisol.
-Eloquent subtleties inherent in the paintings of Ellsworth Kelly and Agnes Martin, plus the sculpture of Richard Serra.
+Topics include the paintings and sculptures of Andy Warhol, Roy Lichtenstein, Claes Oldenburg, and Marisol; the eloquent subtleties inherent in the paintings of Ellsworth Kelly and Agnes Martin; and the sculpture of Richard Serra.

-Stunning photo-realist paintings by Chuck Close and Audrey Flack and parallel sculptures by Duane Hanson, vs. the slyly challenging conceptual art of John Baldessari.
+Contrast the stunning photo-realist paintings by Chuck Close and Audrey Flack and parallel sculptures by Duane Hanson with the slyly challenging conceptual art of John Baldessari.

-Land art (or Earth art) by Christo and Jeanne Claude, plus the graffiti paintings of Jean-Michel Basquiat and Keith Haring–from vandalism and “radical chic” to new auction records.
+Heller examines the land (or Earth) art of Christo and Jeanne-Claude and traces how the graffiti paintings of Jean-Michel Basquiat and Keith Haring evolved from works regarded as vandalism to art that set new auction records.

-Judy Chicago’s groundbreaking Dinner Party installation, plus art focusing on a variety of traditionally marginalized groups including Americans of African, Latinx, Asian, and Native American descent, plus LGBTQ individuals.
+Topics include Judy Chicago’s groundbreaking Dinner Party installation and art focusing on a variety of traditionally marginalized groups including Americans of African, Latinx, Asian, and Native descent, as well as LGBTQ individuals.
 Works by Kara Walker, Luis Jiménez, Jaune Quick-to-See Smith, and Robert Mapplethorpe are discussed.

-A survey of the extraordinary range of materials and techniques myriad artists are exploring in imaginative, sometimes controversial ways.
-The photography of Cindy Sherman and Jeff Koons’s contemporary approach to kitsch; performance art; artists’ books; Faith Ringgold’s painted story quilts, stained glass by Judith Schaechter, and Liza Lou’s astonishing sculptures made from colored glass beads.
+Heller concludes the series with a survey of the extraordinary range of materials and innovative techniques myriad artists are exploring in imaginative, sometimes controversial, ways.
+She looks at the photography of Cindy Sherman; Jeff Koons’s contemporary approach to kitsch; performance art; artist’s books; Faith Ringgold’s painted story quilts; stained glass by Judith Schaechter; and Liza Lou’s astonishing sculptures made from colored glass beads.